jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-05/05-2-Filters.md

 <img width="901" alt="05-02-pd03-FiltersSubpatch" src="https://github.com/user-attachments/assets/1240613e-b047-4699-a10f-561f26be4ef0" />

 We can now choose different oscillators and different filter types via a bang signal.
 Let's have a look at implementing modulation into our synth, to expand its' sonic capabilities further.
+Comntinue with the next chapter about modulation [here]({{site.baseurl}}/chapter-05/05-2-Modulation)